 While loving all aspects of veterinary medicine, my special interests include emergency medicine, surgery, geriatric medicine and caring for our working dogs.

-My husband (a fellow Penn Stater) and I reside in the Elizabethtown area with our three energetic, rescue dogs named Karma and Ella along with Jewels our cat and 5 chickens.
+My husband (a fellow Penn Stater) and I reside in the Elizabethtown area with our two energetic, rescue dogs named Karma and Ella along with Jewels our cat and 5 chickens.

 We both enjoy playing soccer, snowboarding, scuba diving and taking our motley crew hiking.

 Colleen M. Carney, DVM